sadegh19b/telegram-file-downloader-bot/README.md

 3. The bot will respond with a download link
 4. Files are automatically cleaned up every night at midnight

-## Security Notes

-- Make sure your `downloads` and `uploads` directories are properly secured
-- Configure your web server to handle file downloads securely
-- Don't expose sensitive files through the download URL
-- Set appropriate file size limits in your PHP configuration
-- When using a proxy, prefer HTTPS or SOCKS5 for better security

-## Requirements

-- PHP 7.4 or higher
-- Composer
-- Web server (Apache/Nginx)
-- SSL certificate (required for Telegram webhooks)
-- Cron (for cleanup task)

 ## Webhook Management

 ### Setting Webhook